Skip to content

 Sebaceous Carcinoma of the Eyelid

 Eyelid sebaceous carcinoma (SGC) is a highly malignant tumor arising from the sebaceous glands of the eyelid—the meibomian glands, Zeis glands, and glands of the caruncle.
 It is considered one of the most important malignant tumors of the eyelid.
 The distribution of origin is 92% from meibomian glands, 6% from Zeis glands, and 2% from the caruncle2).
-Since the upper eyelid has about 50 meibomian glands and the lower eyelid about 25, it commonly occurs in the upper eyelid.
-It mainly occurs after the age of 50, slightly more often in women, and metastasis or recurrence occurs in 10–20% of cases.
+Since the upper eyelid contains about 50 meibomian glands and the lower eyelid about 25, it occurs more frequently in the upper eyelid.
+It primarily occurs after the fifth decade of life, is slightly more common in women, and metastasis or recurrence occurs in several to 20% of cases.
 It is a poor-prognosis disease that can sometimes be fatal.

 The disease is positioned very differently in Western countries and East Asia.
-In Western countries, basal cell carcinoma accounts for 80–95% of all malignant eyelid tumors, while sebaceous carcinoma accounts for only 1–3% 1).
+Among all malignant eyelid tumors, basal cell carcinoma accounts for 80–95% in Western countries, while sebaceous carcinoma accounts for only 1–3%1).
 In contrast, the proportion of sebaceous carcinoma is significantly higher in Asian populations.

 Region/PopulationProportion of sebaceous carcinoma

-In Asians with malignant eyelid tumors, the probability that it is sebaceous carcinoma is 6.21 times higher (range 3.8–10.1) than in non-Asians 1).
-However, the incidence rate of sebaceous carcinoma itself is higher in Caucasians (2.03 per million) than in Asians/Pacific Islanders (1.07 per million).
+In Asians with eyelid malignant tumors, the probability that it is sebaceous carcinoma reaches 6.21 times (range 3.8–10.1) that of non-Asians 1).
+However, the “incidence” of sebaceous carcinoma itself is higher in Caucasians (2.03 per million) than in Asian/Pacific populations (1.07 per million).
 Because basal cell carcinoma is relatively less common in Asians, the proportion of sebaceous carcinoma among all malignant tumors appears higher.

 The average age of onset is reported as 58 years in Indian populations and 57–72 years overall 1).
-In addition to the eyelid, 25% of cases may occur in the head and neck, other skin sites, or the genital region.
+In addition to the eyelid, 25% of cases may occur in the head and neck, other skin sites, or the genitalia.

-Muir–Torre syndrome is an autosomal dominant genetic disorder characterized by the combination of sebaceous tumors and internal malignancies (gastrointestinal, endometrial, and urological).
-It is caused by mutations in DNA mismatch repair genes (MLH1, MSH2, MSH6).
-Sebaceous carcinoma occurs in 24% of patients with Muir–Torre syndrome.
+This is an autosomal dominant genetic disorder that combines sebaceous tumors with visceral malignancies (gastrointestinal, endometrial, urological).
+It is caused by mutations in DNA mismatch repair genes (MLH1, MSH2, MSH6), and 24% of patients with Muir–Torre syndrome develop sebaceous carcinoma.
 When diagnosing sebaceous carcinoma, it is advisable to also inquire about family history and gastrointestinal symptoms.

-Q When an eyelid mass is diagnosed as sebaceous carcinoma, should we suspect other cancers?
+Q When an eyelid mass is diagnosed as sebaceous carcinoma, is it necessary to suspect the presence of other cancers?

 A

 The possibility of Muir-Torre syndrome should be considered.
-Muir-Torre syndrome is a genetic disorder in which sebaceous tumors and internal malignancies such as colorectal cancer coexist.
-If loss of expression is observed on immunostaining for MLH1, MSH2, and MSH6, referral to a gastroenterologist or other specialist is recommended.
-When sebaceous carcinoma or sebaceous adenoma is found, family history and gastrointestinal symptoms should also be elicited.
+Muir-Torre syndrome is a genetic disorder characterized by sebaceous tumors and internal malignancies such as colorectal cancer.
+If loss of expression is observed on immunohistochemical staining for MLH1, MSH2, and MSH6, referral to a gastroenterologist or other specialist is recommended.
+When sebaceous carcinoma or sebaceous adenoma is found, family history and gastrointestinal symptoms should always be elicited.

 Clinical and histopathological images of eyelid sebaceous carcinoma (preoperative photograph and HE staining)

-Preoperative clinical images (a–d) and hematoxylin and eosin staining (e–l) of sebaceous carcinoma of the eyelid (SeCC). (a) Granuloma-like mass arising from the lower eyelid tarsus; (b) small ulcerative nodule on the right upper eyelid; (c) diffuse lesion with indistinct margins resembling blepharitis; (d) advanced tumor infiltrating the entire tarsus.
-These correspond to the eyelid nodule and masquerade syndrome discussed in the section “2.
+Preoperative clinical images (a–d) and hematoxylin and eosin staining (e–l) of eyelid sebaceous carcinoma (SeCC). (a) Granuloma-like mass arising from the lower eyelid tarsus; (b) small ulcerative nodule on the right upper eyelid; (c) diffuse lesion with indistinct margins resembling blepharitis; (d) advanced tumor infiltrating the entire tarsus.
+These correspond to eyelid nodules and masquerade syndrome discussed in the section “2.
 Main symptoms and clinical findings.”

 • Painless eyelid mass: The mass is usually painless.

-• Eyelid swelling or chalazion-like mass: It may present as recurrent chalazion.
+• Eyelid swelling or chalazion-like mass: May present as recurrent chalazia.

-• Visual impairment: In advanced cases, it may occur due to orbital invasion or compression of the eyeball3).
+• Vision loss: Occurs in advanced cases due to orbital invasion or compression of the eyeball3).

 Nodular type (56%)

-Yellowish nodular mass: Characteristic yellow appearance due to lipids within tumor cells.
-Commonly occurs on the upper eyelid margin, with irregular surface and fragile tumor vessels.
+Yellowish nodular mass: Characterized by a yellow appearance due to lipids within tumor cells.
+Commonly occurs at the upper eyelid margin, with an irregular surface and fragile tumor vessels prone to bleeding.

 Observation by eyelid eversion: It is important to evert the eyelid and also examine the conjunctival side.